This page was last updated on December 9th, 2023.

 Before I begin I have to get all the necessary tools.
 Working with Debian-based PureOS I use apt to get the required packages:

-The first step is to build TrustedFirmware-A (TF-A) which is required when building the U-Boot image for the ROCK Pi 4.
-I start by creating a directory for the build process and changing into it, then I download a tarball of TF-A v2.10, extract its contents and change into the new subdirectory:
+The first step is to build Boot Loader stage 3-1 (BL31) from the TrustedFirmware-A (TF-A) project which is required when building an U-Boot image for the ROCK Pi 4.
+I start by creating a directory for the build process and changing into it, then I create a shallow clone of TF-A v2.11 and change into the new subdirectory:

 ~$ mkdir uboot-rockpi4